A Better Way to Grow Your Accounting Firm

 - You work with venture-backed startups, and help them work with investors

-Once you know your niche, now our job gets a lot easier.
-It’s time to figure out how to get in front of that ideal client and find a bunch of them!
+Once you know your niche, now your job gets a lot easier.
+It’s time to figure out how to get in front of your target audience!

 Tip: Take 15 minutes, and go through this step-by-step template we’ve created to help you clarify your ideal client.